ecmwf/open-ecpds/docs/monitor-ui/users.md

 Lists all monitoring interface users.
 Each user belongs to one or more categories that determine which destinations they can see and which management actions they can perform.

+For a full reference including authentication options and access-control details, see [Web Users](../use-cases/web-users.md).

 ![Web Users](img/web-users.png)